-My name is Stacie Boyd-Price and I am the Tenant Liaison Officer for Cadogan House Ltd, owned by Paul and Sharon Routledge, who are well established private landlords with a centrally located office in Weston-super-Mare.
+My name is Stacie Boyd-Price and I was the Tenant Liaison Officer for Cadogan House Ltd, owned by Paul and Sharon Routledge, who are well established private landlords with a centrally located office in Weston-super-Mare.

 What drew you to this line of work?

 I originally started working for Cadogan House, back in the year 2000, not long after they purchased the property that I was living in.
 I wanted a fresh start with new challenges and they gave me the opportunity to try something different, which I gladly accepted.

 What kind of properties do you deal with?

 At the time, it was mainly bedsits and studio flats that I looked after, but as their portfolio grew so did my knowledge and experience; I was and still am dedicated to my job.
 Although we no longer have any bedsits with shared facilities, all the flats are self-contained in a variety of sizes.

 It was shortly after I started working for Cadogan House Ltd, that I met Maggie for the first time, who was working alongside Gary Twinn for the Woodspring Deposit Guarantee Board.
 They were dedicated to helping people who were not able to pay deposits or advance rent and over the years they saved many people from homelessness and the horrors of sleeping rough.
 After meeting them we began accepting people with Deposit Bonds virtually straight away.

 What are the benefits of working with KeySteps?

 Although things have changed over time and the Woodspring Deposit Guarantee Board has evolved into KeySteps, they are still committed to the same cause and are still offering on-going support and advice, as well as the Deposit Bonds for those that are eligible.